Lexicon

 via Friedrich Hayek

 Hayek's thesis: the knowledge required for central specification is dispersed, tacit, context-dependent.
-No planner can aggregate it; attempt to do so produces not order but its opposite.
+No planner can aggregate it; the attempt produces not order but its opposite.
 Applied to computational systems: we cannot specify human values from the center, nor can central verification escape sampling gaps.
-Polanyi's tacit dimension reinforces the limit—we know more than we can tell.
+Polanyi's tacit dimension reinforces the limit — we know more than we can tell.

 L